 Frequently Asked Questions About Endodontics

 Endodontics is a branch of dentistry that deals with the study of the inner tissues of teeth.
-These include the pulp and dental tissues.
+These tissues include the pulp and other dental tissues.

 Endodontic surgery is a common type of tooth surgery that involves different types of surgical procedures to save a tooth.
 These occur when there is root canal damage.